dinhosang/template_javascript_site/README.md

 There are a few modules we need to bring in, and a few files we'll need to modify.
 Some will be dev-tool side only.

 We should already have nodemon installed globally so no need to worry there.
-Some will also require us to edit the package.json file scripts a little.
+Some modules we'll install will also require us to edit the package.json file scripts a little.

 * __npm__ (to be able to access the below modules)
 * __express__ (for our server and controllers)